tytydraco/yessleep/out/A_week_after_I_turned_thirteen_deep_within_a_mausoleum_they_made_me_into_a_prophet.md

 I stumbled outside.
 The night was quiet.
 Frozen ground crunched under my feet as I approached the neighboring mobile home.
 I slammed my fist into the door, over and over until a shirtless Mr. Peterson swung it open.

-He was salacious, violent drunk on the best of days: not someone I’d wake up at a quarter past eleven looking for a free meal.
+He was a salacious, violent drunk on the best of days: not someone I’d wake up at a quarter past eleven looking for a free meal.

 And yet, there I was.